 No. None of the SEC, the CFTC or any other regulator have endorsed the Council’s methodology or ratings.
 The SEC is not involved in the Council’s work, although we have shared our methodology with the SEC and other interested regulators and government officials.
 We plan to keep an open dialogue with regulators, and are available to consider input on refinement of the methodology and ratings.

 Developer teams are generally not involved in our process.
 In some cases, developer teams may provide information to the Council to assist in fact development, but this participation is optional and developers have no influence over the performance of the analysis and do not endorse the process or score in any way.
-In most cases, we have performed the analysis and published the score without any direct input from the developer team.

 Yes.
 Our goal is to maintain a compliance framework that is state-of-the-art and consistent with the latest developments in technology and law.
 Our framework is based on a thorough analysis of the U.S. securities law statutes, court cases, enforcement actions, and comprehensive guidance issued by the U.S. Securities & Exchange Commission.
 We will update our framework as frequently as necessary to accommodate changes in law or guidance to ensure its continuing value to members.
 Even if the law doesn’t change, pertinent facts about the asset can change.
 The score is only intended to reflect the Council’s understanding of developments as of the date adopted by the Council.
 The Council will establish a periodic review process to assess new facts for previously scored assets—like changes to third-party contributions, live network functionality, and public use—and will rescore and republish the score as appropriate.